fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 ![](../../images/11/16.png)

 Once the checks have been run, the status should turn to green.
 Make sure all the checks pass.
+Do not merge your branch yet, there's still one more thing we need to improve on our pipeline.

 #### 11.15 run deployment step only for master branch